-Bubnov, Aleksander Pavlovich
+Bubnov, Aleksandr Pavlovich

-After graduating, Bubnov moved to Novokuznetsk and worked for two years as a junior architect before returning to Moscow and the graphic arts in 1932.
-His early paintings focused exclusively on sociopolitical and historical themes -- he later admitted that he had little talent for or interest in depicting nature, though landscapes would eventually find their way into his body of work.
-His first two pieces were showcased at the 1933 exhibition celebrating the 15^th^anniversary of the Red Army and in the 1934 Exhibition of Young Artists in Moscow.
-He also took part in a panel called "Notable People of the USSR" at the 1939 World's Fair in New York.
+After graduating, Bubnov moved to Novokuznetsk and worked for two years as a junior architect before returning to the graphic arts in Moscow in 1932.
+His early paintings focused on sociopolitical and historical themes -- he later admitted that he had little talent for or interest in depicting nature, though landscapes would eventually find their way into the body of his work.
+His first pieces were showcased at the 1933 exhibition celebrating the 15th anniversary of the Red Army and in the 1934 Exhibition of Young Artists in Moscow.
+He also contributed to the wall panel titled "Notable People of the USSR" in the Soviet Pavilion at the 1939 World's Fair in New York.

 Sources & Citations